theopistos808/endodontist-website.2/README.md

 # Nasser Endodontics — Website Redesign

-A clean, modern redesign of [nasserendo.com](https://www.nasserendo.com) — the practice website for **Dr. Thomas K. Nasser, DDS**, a board-certified root canal specialist in Carmel, IN.
+A clean, modern redesign of [nasserendo.com](https://www.nasserendo.com) — the practice website for a board-certified root canal specialist.

 ## About This Project